Erasmus

 Senegal:

-• Université Gaston Berger de Saint Louis
+• Gaston Berger University of Saint Louis

-• Cheikh Anta Diop University, Dakar
+• Cheikh Anta Diop University of Dakar

 BURKINA FASO JAPAN